 5 reasons for B2B companies to use social media

-Social media is important for B2B organisations for a number of reasons.
+Social media is important for B2B organisations for several reasons.

-- It can help a business connect with potential and existing clients
+- It can help your business connect with existing and prospective customers

-- It’s an established way to distribute content
+- It’s an established way to distribute valuable content

-- It’s a way to project brand identity and voice
+- It’s a way to project your brand identity and voice

 - It can be used for client support